d893a/local-ml-models/local_ml_models.md

 If the model does not fit completely into the GPU VRAM, then hybrid CPU+GPU operation is needed.
-System performance is determined by how much data is moved within the system RAM.
+System performance is determined by how much data is moved about within system RAM.

 Typical memory throughput values: